Dave Patenaude is in his second season as offensive coordinator and quarterbacks coach at Georgia Tech.

 |2019-||Georgia Tech||Offensive Coordinator/Quarterbacks|

 A 28-year collegiate coaching veteran, Dave Patenaude is in his first season as offensive coordinator and quarterbacks coach at Georgia Tech.

 Patenaude came to Georgia Tech from Temple, where he served as head coach Geoff Collins’ offensive coordinator for two seasons (2017-18).

-Under Patenaude’s direction, Temple put together two of the three highest single-season passing totals in school history (3,273 yards in 2017, 3,297 yards in 2018) and ranks 24th nationally in scoring offense in 2018.
-Individually, TU running back Ryquell Armstrong ranks second in the American Athletic Conference and 14th nationally in rushing (109.8 ypg) and wide receiver Randle Jones ranks third in the AAC and 13th nationally in yards per reception (19.35 avg.) in ’18.
+Under Patenaude’s direction, Temple put together two of the three highest single-season passing totals in school history (3,273 yards in 2017, 3,297 yards in 2018) and ranked 23rd nationally in scoring offense in 2018.
+Individually, TU running back Ryquell Armstrong ranked third in the American Athletic Conference and 16th nationally in rushing (109.8 ypg) and wide receiver Randle Jones ranked third in the AAC and 15th nationally in yards per reception (19.35 avg.) in ’18.
 Armstrong went on to be selected in the fifth round of the 2019 National Football League Draft by the Jacksonville Jaguars.